AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/overview.md

 ---
 title: AEM Reference Demos Add-On Journey
-description: Start here for a guided journey through how to easily add the AEM Reference Demos Add-On to a sandbox environment with minimal AEM configuration in order to test the powerful features of AEM with rich examples based on best-practices.
+description: Start here for a guided journey through how to easily add the AEM Reference Demos Add-On to a sandbox environment with minimal AEM configuration and be able to test the powerful features of AEM with rich examples based on best-practices.
 ---

 # AEM Reference Demos Add-On Journey {#reference-demos-add-on-journey}

-Start here for a guided journey through how to easily add the AEM Reference Demos Add-On to a sandbox environment with minimal AEM configuration in order to test the powerful features of AEM with rich examples based on best-practices.
+Start here for a guided journey through how to easily add the AEM Reference Demos Add-On to a sandbox environment with minimal AEM configuration and be able to test the powerful features of AEM with rich examples based on best-practices.

 ## Introduction {#introduction}